Hamburg, Germany Sightseeing Tips: Best Things To Do In 2023

 How about taking in a scenic view while you give your feet a rest?
 Hop on the U3 (yellow line) at the Rathaus and ride towards Kellinghusenstrasse.

 I highly recommend exiting at Eppendorferbaum and exploring the neighborhood’s cafes, boutiques, houses, and bakeries on foot.
-It’s a beautiful neighborhood (and my former teenage stomping grounds)!
+Many of my friends lived in this area when I was teen and I always enjoyed exploring the beautiful neighborhoods that were so different from where I grew up in the US.
 For a lovely walk head towards the Alster and stop at the Uni Hamburg along the way.

 Learn About Maritime History At The International Maritime Museum